Don't Close Your Eyes (EP)

-Don't Close Your Eyes is an EP by Australian metalcore band Parkway Drive, released on 1 June 2004.
+Don't Close Your Eyes is an album by Australian metalcore band Parkway Drive, released on 1 June 2004.
 It was later re-released with the addition of tracks included from both their split album with I Killed the Prom Queen and from the compilation albums What We've Built and True Till Death, Volume I. Two songs, "Smoke 'Em If Ya Got 'Em" and "Hollow Man", were re-recorded and released on Parkway Drive's debut album Killing with a Smile and 2010 album Deep Blue, respectively.
 "Hollow Man" is released as just "Hollow" on Deep Blue, and features Marshall Lichtenwaldt, the vocalist of American hardcore punk band the Warriors.

 This is the band's last release with bassist Brett "Lagg" Versteeg.